Combat Archery Rules

 Appendix A: Combat Archery Rules

-Combatants are considered engaged with a combat archer at all times while in range of the archery whether facing towards or away from the archer.
+All armored combatants on the field are considered engaged with any combat archer at all times whether facing towards or away from the archer.

 B. TARGET AREA

 The valid target areas for missile weapons are the same valid target areas that thrusting tips have.
 Arrows and crossbow bolts can be blocked by shields and armored combat weapons.

 There is NO minimum distance at which a combat archer shooting a bow or crossbow may release their ammunition.
 Arrows or bolts must completely clear the limb or prod before they strike their target to be considered good.